arcesium-public/arcesium-ui-exercise/README.md

 * Bookmark helpful public tutorials and documentation which you may want to reference during this exercise
 * Make a todo-list of proposed changes which you intend to make

-Some type of preparation ahead of time is specifically forbidden, namely:
+##### Exercise Part One - Complete Ahead of Time

-* Do NOT make any changes at all to the code in `WiresDetail.tsx` and `WiresSummary.tsx`
+The first part of this exercise consists of fixing the style of the `Wire Summary` page so that it continues to cover all of the user stories which have been mentioned earlier, but leaves a better first impression during a demo than the current page.

-* Do NOT install or configure any dependency or tool which changes the default rendering of the `Wire Summary` or `Wire Detail` page
+Typical candidates may spend 2-4 hours on this portion of the exercise, including working through the quickstart, installing libraries and utilities, and taking a first pass at styling.

-* Do NOT write any new code, styles, or copy-pasteable snippets that are specific to this application or exercise
+You are free to spend as much or as little time on this exercise as you would like, and to choose your split between isntalling / configuring / learning reusable component libraries and widget toolkits vs. making changes specific to this application and page.

-##### Exercise
+Please keep track of how much time you have spent on this portion of the exercise and roughly what you spent it on.
+The main goal here isn't to produce the best possible first impression, but rather to demonstrate what you personally consider to be an optimal tradeoff between time invested and quality produced for what is a representative "small" unit of work.

-This exercise will consist of a 10-minute window where a "product manager" will walk you through the intended demo script using your local copy of the application running in your development environment.
+##### Exercise Part Two - Complete ON-site

-This will be followed by a 45-minute window in which you will be expect to change any parts of the application as you see fit in order to improve the visual appearence and user experience of the user stories covered by the demo.
-During this period, you are free to ask questions to either the "product manager" who will be giving the final demo or the "developer" who wrote the initial application.
+The second part of this exercise consists of live-editing the `Wire Detail` page to make it stylistically consistent with the changes you made to the `Wire Summary` page ahead of time, as well as explaining some of the changes you have made to the `Wire Summary` page.

-You are also free to use any publicly available resources which you normally would expect to use as part of your day-to-day work.
+For this portion of the exercise, you should come prepared with the application and your preferred development environment set up on your laptop.
+During this exercise, you are free to use any publicly available resources which you normally would expect to use as part of your day-to-day work.
 IE: Google / StackOverflow is 110% okay.
-You may also either work in silence or explain your changes as you make them.

-During the last 5 minutes, the "product manager" will run through the demo script again using your latest local development copy of the application.
+The main goal of this portion of the exercise is to demonstrate the marginal cost of bringing an additional page up to your stylistic standards after you have completed all of your initial setup.

 ##### Evaluation Criteria